 The second review for the EFPF consortium was a complete success, despite the limitations and requirements that a global pandemic brings with it.
 The project convinced in the evaluation with good progress and good cooperation.
 Now in the final stage, we continue with the blockchain pilots and start opening the platform for open-call experiments between September 2020 and August 2021.
 More information about the call and the achievements is available on the project’s website:

-As the COVID-19 pandemic requires to avoid meeting and more or less all of eFactories partners are in lock-down situation, the eFactory project has completely switched to using digital technologies to stay in touch with partners and make progress in these difficult times.
+As the COVID-19 pandemic requires to avoid meeting and more or less all of EFPF partners are in lock-down situation, the EFPF project has completely switched to using digital technologies to stay in touch with partners and make progress in these difficult times.

-CNet is currently managing the efforts in supply chain blockchain applications for the eFactory pilot use cases.
+CNet is currently managing the efforts in supply chain blockchain applications for the EFPF pilot use cases.

 The consortium of 30 partners, consisting of 3 large industrial partners, 6 Research organizations, 1 industrial association in the aerospace network, 6 SME end-users from different areas of manufacturing and 14 SMEs technology providers met from the 4th to 7th February 2020 at CNet in Stockholm.
 The technical meeting addressed the integration of practical requirements of the pilot use cases and the application of standards.